briansworth/dev/_posts/2019-5-26-PowerShell-Dhcp-Install.md

 This may cause your network connectivity to slow down on your host.
 You can assign a static APIPA address to the NetAdapter as a quick fix*

-*Example: New-NetIPAddress -InterfaceAlias 'vEthernet (internal1)' `
+*Example: New-NetIPAddress -InterfaceAlias 'vEthernet (internal1)' -IPAddress 169.254.0.1*
-  -IPAddress -IPAddress 169.254.0.1*

 ### The Code
 ----

 Before you run this code, ensure that you have the GetIPv4Subnet module imported.
-As state in the prereq section, you can get that module [Here](https://github.com/briansworth/GetIPv4Address/blob/master/GetIPv4Subnet.psm1)
+As stated in the prereq section, you can get that module [here](https://github.com/briansworth/GetIPv4Address/blob/master/GetIPv4Subnet.psm1)

 ```powershell
 Install-WindowsFeature -Name DHCP